What is bronchiectasis?

 Bronchiectasis develops because of damage to the airways.
 It may take months or years for the signs and symptoms to appear.

 The most common symptoms include:

-The flesh under the fingernails and toenails may become thicker, and nails may curve downward.
+- thickening of the skin under the fingernails and toenails, and nails that may curve downward

 Later signs and symptoms may include: